 - If you wish, place the slime in the fridge to make it feel as cold as snow!

-If you’re looking to make some slime that resembles mud or dirt then this recipe is sure to please:
+If you’re looking to make 1a easy slime recipe that resembles mud or dirt then this recipe is sure to please:

 - 8 oz of warm water

 - 6-7 oz liquid starch